fourfor4/Next-Google-Books/README.md

 - Store the fav books in the MongoDB with user info
 - Implemented UI with Ant Design
 - Hosted on Netlify
 - Not add unit test and commits, because I have done them in the React version.
-So you can check React version for working progress with commits and
+So you can check React version for working progress with commits and issues.

 <br />